kawalsky1/gtt/README.md

 ✅ in /gtt/src/afterLogin/userServices/userServices.php create a php script to get the services available on the db for the users registered.

-✅ in /gtt/src/afterLogin/adminServices/adminServices.php create a php script to get the services available on the db for the admin and insert the functionality to update, add and delete the services by admin.
+✅ in /gtt/src/afterLogin/adminServices/adminServices.php create a php script to get the services available on the db for the admin and insert the functionality to update, add and delete the services by admin.git checkout develop